What Is the Active Directory Tombstone Lifetime?

-Once you delete an object from Active Directory, It does not delete permanently instead object turns into a tombstone.
-Active Directory sets the isDeleted attribute to True for the Object.
-However, AD does not keep this object forever and remove them permanently when reaching to Life of a Tombstone, a period for tombstone object.
+Once you delete an object from Active Directory, it does not delete permanently.
+Instead, the object turns into a tombstone.
+Active Directory sets the isDeleted attribute to True for the object.

 tombstone Object

-We can view deleted objects in active directory using following PowerShell Command
+We can view deleted objects in Active Directory using the following PowerShell command:

 Get-ADObject -ldapFilter:"(msDS-LastKnownRDN=*)" -IncludeDeletedObjects